 - Anatomy of spine and limbs.

-- Palpation assessment, identifying and feeling tight spots, recognising atrophy of muscles and muscle spasms.
+- Palpation assessment, identifying and feeling tight spots, recognizing atrophy of muscles and muscle spasms.

 - When not to massage a horse.